drunkard/ceph-readable-doc/html/_sources/dev/developer_guide/merging.rst.txt

 Where ?
 ^^^^^^^

-Features are merged to the master branch.
-Bug fixes should be merged to the corresponding named branch (e.g. "jewel" for 10.0.z, "kraken" for 11.0.z, etc.).
-However, this is not mandatory - bug fixes can be merged to the master branch as well, since the master branch is periodically merged to the named branch during the development releases phase.
-In either case, if the bugfix is important it can also be flagged for backport to one or more previous stable releases.
+Features are merged to the *main* branch.
+Bug fixes should be merged to the corresponding named branch (e.g. *nautilus* for 14.0.z, *pacific* for 16.0.z, etc.).
+However, this is not mandatory - bug fixes and documentation enhancements can be merged to the *main* branch as well, since the *main* branch is itself occasionally merged to the named branch during the development releases phase.
+In either case, if a bug fix is important it can also be flagged for backport to one or more previous stable releases.

 When ?
 ^^^^^^